MemphisMeng/Blackjack/README.md

 Please make your bet.

 ## Rules
 Most details are based on the specifications published on the blackboard.
-Based on the our u
+Based on the our understanding towards the requirements and our research of the game, we simply define the deal
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3OTczNTQzOSwxOTg4MDI5MTc0XX0=
+eyJoaXN0b3J5IjpbMTE2Nzk5ODU0MSwxOTg4MDI5MTc0XX0=
 -->